Jimmy Houston's bass fishing career is a long and storied one.

 While Houston never won the most prestigious title in bass fishing, he cemented his name as a pro fisherman with Bassmasters in 246 career tournament appearances.

-While many other professionals like Houston's friends Bill Dance and Roland Martin have mostly stepped away from competing in professional bass fishing long ago, Houston still occasionally fishes the Fishing League Worldwide (FLW Championship) Tour today at 75 years old while being sponsored by Shell Oil Company and Quaker State.
+While many other pro anglers like Houston's friends Bill Dance and Roland Martin have mostly stepped away from competing in professional bass fishing long ago, Houston still occasionally fishes the Fishing League Worldwide (FLW Championship) Tour today at 75 years old while being sponsored by Shell Oil Company and Quaker State.

 While Houston made plenty of money on the pro fishing circuit, he probably built a bigger name for himself through his TV show Jimmy Houston Outdoors.
 The show was on ESPN for 21 years and can still be seen on the CBS Sports network and YouTube today.